-The results of the Group for the Reporting Period and the state of affairs of the Company and of the Group at that date are set out in the financial statements on pages 69 to 135.
+The results of the Group for the Reporting Period and the state of affairs of the Company and of the Group at that date are set out in the financial statements on pages 69 to 143.

-The Board has resolved to recommend a final dividend of HK0.94 cent per Share for the Reporting Period (2020: HK2.45 cents per Share) which will be subject to the approval of the Shareholders at the forthcoming AGM.
-The final dividend will be payable on or before 15 June 2022.
-During the Reporting Period, an interim dividend of HK0.36 cent per Share was declared.
+The Board has resolved to recommend a final dividend of HK2.69 cents per Share for the Reporting Period (2021: HK0.94 cent per Share) which will be subject to the approval of the Shareholders at the forthcoming AGM.
+The final dividend will be payable on or before 26 June 2023.
+To the knowledge of the Company, there was no arrangement under which the shareholders waived or agreed to waive any dividend.
+During the Reporting Period, an interim dividend of HK0.83 cent per Share was declared.